Best Tips to Train A Puppy To Potty

 13. Provide Treats

-Using treats this way can increase the chances of success and make the potty training experience a positive and enjoyable one for the puppy.
+Using treats this way can increase the chances of success and make the potty training experience for the puppy positive and enjoyable.

 Troubleshooting Common Potty Training Issues